 Erika Milena Yalowitz

-As a full time worker and a full time volunteer, I enjoy serving my neighbors and the Providence District.
-I serve as a Court Officer in a neighboring county.
-From working on the board of my homeowners’ association, serving as the Vice-President of the Providence District Council (PDC), the Corresponding Secretary at the Fairfax Federation and a member of the Emerging Leaders Council of the Tyson Partnership, I am working hard to make Fairfax a great place to live.
+She has been a Fairfax County employee and currently works full time as a Court Officer in a neighboring county.
+Erika also serves on the board of her massive homeowners’ association (HOA), and is the Vice-President of the local organization of HOAs, officer at the Fairfax Federation and a member of the Emerging Leaders Council of the Tyson Partnership; she is dedicated to making Fairfax County a great place to live for all.

 Rotonda Condominium Unit Owners’ Association (HOA/CUOA)